Transverse Momentum Distribution of kaons, pions, and (anti-)protons production in U+U collisions at $\sqrt{s_{NN}}$ = 193 GeV using the UrQMD Model: Introduction

-The ultra-relativistic quantum molecular dynamics (UrQMD) method is utilized to generate the transverse momentum distributions of $\pi$ mesons, kaons, and $p$($\bar{p}$) particles in U+U collisions at a center-of-mass energy of 193 GeV.
-The study also considers the presence of collisional interactions between particles.
-Comparisons are made with experimental data collected by the STAR Collaboration \upcite{Abdallah23}.
-The primary objective of this research is to obtain information about the behavior of nuclear reactions that could be used to understand the final state particle production in U+U collisions at the RHIC energy.
+In this study, we utilize the Ultra-Relativistic Quantum Molecular Dynamics (UrQMD) transport model to investigate the transverse momentum distributions of $\pi$(pions) mesons, $K$(kaons), and $p$($\bar{p}$)(protons/antiprotons) in U+U collisions at $\sqrt{s_{NN}}$=193 GeV.
+We specifically examine the role of collisional interactions and compare our theoretical results with recent experimental data from the STAR Collaboration \upcite{Abdallah25}.
+The primary objective is to elucidate the mechanisms of particle production in deformed nuclear collisions and to assess the capability of transport models in describing the final-state particle spectra in U+U systems.

 {